drunomics/nuxtjs-drupal-ce/README.md

 - `addRequestContentFormat`: If specified, the given value is added as `_content_format` URL parameter to requests.
 Disabled by default.

+- `customErrorPages`: By default, error pages provided by Drupal (e.g. 403, 404 page) are shown, while keeping the right status code.
+By enabling customErrorPages, the regular Nuxt error pages are shown instead, such that the pages can be customized with Nuxt.
+Defaults to `false`.

 ## TODO list of options (not yet implemented)